logo

 const [x2, y2] = targetNode.getPosition();

-// Return an SVG path array, defining a straight line from the start point to the end point
+// Return SVG path array, defining a straight line from start to end

 return [